 All pots and pans are made with nonstick coating and have foldaway handles.

-It also includes silverware, cups, and plates which makes this camping kit and really good value for money.
+It also includes silverware, cups, and plates which makes this camping kit a really good value.

 Widesea Titanium Camping Cookware Mess Kit